Llewxamris/PEA-framework/md/design.md

 ## System Design Models
 The software is split into several layers.
 The presentation layer, the business logic layer, and the database layer.
 This abstraction is important, as in theory each layer could be swapped out, and the application would still function.
+These layers are defined partially by the design framwork used for the system called _Model, View, Controller_ (MVC).
+The _Model_ represents the data retrieved in the database layer as objects.
+The _View_ represents the presentation layer.
+The _Controller_ lies between the presentation layer and the business logic layer.
+Typically, it passes data manipulated by the business logic to the _View_ to be rendered.
+The _View_ generates the pages for the presentation layer dynamically using the data it recieves from the _Controller_.

 ## Data Security Plan
 The data security plan outlines security factors associated with the